Daddy91/Configuration-Management-on-Amazon-EC2-with-Chef/README.md

 4. One EC2 instance for Nginx load balancer.

-### Step 1: Launch EC2 Instances
+### Step 1: Launch EC2 Instances and install Chef

-Launch three EC2 instances with Ubuntu 20.04:
+Before We start to create The cookbook we need to install chef in our ec2 instance for so let’s first install chef-DK.

 * 2 instances for MariaDB servers
 * 1 instance for Nginx load balancer